-7.2.
-About Global Configuration Parameters
+7.1.
+About Configuration Parameters

 CloudStack provides a variety of settings you can use to set limits, configure features, and enable or disable features in the cloud.
-Once your Management Server is running, you might need to set some of these global configuration parameters, depending on what optional features you are setting up.
+Once your Management Server is running, you might need to set some of these configuration parameters, depending on what optional features you are setting up.
+You can set default values at the global level, which will be in effect throughout the cloud unless you override them at a lower level.
+You can make local settings, which will override the global configuration parameter values, at the level of an account, zone, cluster, or primary storage.